Ayymin/OpgaveToDoing/README.md

 This regards locationmanaging, persistence using SwiftData, PhotoPicking and more.

 A user can customize their profile picture, create ToDos using a list.
-It will also show the location of where they created this ToDo, as well as a timestamp.
+It will also show the location of where they created this ToDo, as well as a timestamp and allows you to edit them as well.